 The Optimal Trade Entry is a Fibonacci-based entry model targeting the 62–79% retracement of a displacement swing, with the 70.5% level as the single most precise entry point.
 When smart money creates a displacement move, they often cannot fill their entire position at the initial price.
 The retracement into 62–79% represents the algorithm offering price back into the institutional range — where positions are built before the delivery continues.

 The OTE is not standalone.
-It requires: a liquidity sweep first, a displacement with MSS confirmation, and an active kill zone.
+It requires: a liquidity sweep first, a displacement with MSS confirmation, and an active ICT Kill Zones.
 Without those filters, the 62–79% zone is just a number.

 The OTE Fibonacci Levels